forgeservicelab/ansible.forge-birt/README.md

 	Create the virtual machine from Ubuntu 14.04 server image.
 	Set the firewall rules so that you have ssh and https access into it.
+	You might need to run apt-get update and apt-get upgrade.

 4. Check the inventory, settings and keys